awslabs/amazon-timestream-driver-jdbc/README.md

 ### Building the fully shaded JAR With All Dependencies Shaded Except SLF4J (amazon-timestream-jdbc-\<version\>-jar-with-all-dependencies.jar)
 To build a fully shaded JAR, comment out the following two lines in the pom file in the [/jdbc/pom.xml](/jdbc/pom.xml) then run `mvn install`.
+#### To build the signed jar the following maven profile should be used: `mvn clean install -Ddeploy`.

 ```xml
 <scope>system</scope>